This post has been updated to ensure information and shopping links are current.

 This inexpensive toolkit has certainly come in handy!
 Prior to purchasing this, I had been using pliers and a flathead screw driver.
 I broke the tip of the screwdriver and my hand was sore and blistered from the pliers so it’s safe to say that wasn’t the most effective method for me.

-Remaining Tasks to Accomplish
+Remaining tasks to accomplish:

 - Finish reupholstering chairs